Student Hub

 Application Requirements

-Applications (short curriculum vitae and cover letter describing the potential benefits anticipated from participation) should be made in the first instance to the Director of the relevant Haemophilia Comprehensive Care Centre / Haemophilia Treatment Centre.
+Applications (short curriculum vitae and cover letter describing the potential benefits anticipated from participation) to be submitted in the first instance to the Director of the relevant Haemophilia Comprehensive Care Centre / Haemophilia Treatment Centre.
 Each centre will be responsible to identify a suitable candidate and agree an abstract for the proposed project.

-The applicant should submit the agreed abstract, of no more than 500 words, giving an overview of the proposed project to the National Haemophilia Council by 5pm on Monday 17thApril 2023.
+The applicant should submit the agreed abstract, of no more than 500 words, giving an overview of the proposed project to Ms Gráinne Leach, Chief Officer of the National Haemophilia Council by 5pm on Friday 2 February 2024.

 Ms Gráinne Leach,